LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 NameError: name 'eye_color' is not defined
 ```

 The last line of an error message is usually the most informative.
 In this case it tells us that the `eye_color` variable is not defined.
-NameErrors often refer to variables that haven't been assigned yet.
+NameErrors often refer to variables that haven't been created or assigned yet.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Variables Persist Between Cells

-Variables defined in one cell exist in all other cells once they have been executed, so the relative location of cells in the notebook do not matter.
-In other words if you execute a cell at the bottom of your notebook, the variables in the cell will be available afterwards in cells at the top of the notebook.
-Notebook cells are a way to organize your code, but Python only cares about the order in which the code has been executed.
+Variables defined in one Notebook cell are available in all other cells once they have been executed, so the location of cells in the notebook do not matter.
+In other words once you execute a cell at the bottom of your notebook, the variables in that cell will be available to cells at the top of the notebook.
+Notebook cells are a great way to organize your code, but Python only cares about the order in which the code has been executed.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Variables can be used in calculations.

-We can use variables in calculations just as if they were values.
+We can use variables in calculations as if they were values.
 We assigned 42 to `age` a few lines ago, so we can reference that value within a new variable assignment.

 ```python
 age = age + 3